thePetrMarek/SequenceOfDigitsRecognition/README.md

 # Sequence of digits recognition
 Recognition of sequence of digits using tensorflow.
-All experiments and performances are described in [Sequence of digits recognition](http://petr-marek.com/blog/2017/07/05/sequence-digits-recognition/ "Sequence of digits recognition").
+All experiments, descriptions together with images of models and performances are described in [Sequence of digits recognition](http://petr-marek.com/blog/2017/07/05/sequence-digits-recognition/ "Sequence of digits recognition").

 ## How to use
 ### Single digit recognition